Shayklos/C2-stats-bot/README.md

 - /rounds command for a player rounds
 - in /online : if all players in a room are afk, these players wont be displayed
 - in /leaderboard : Power leaderboard is using the approximate formula
+- in /stats [Combo Spread] : maybe add a % next to count
+- in /stats : Maybe last hour stats?
+- aiohttp